 Generic Name: lincomycin

-Note: This document contains side effect information about lincomycin.
-Some of the dosage forms listed on this page may not apply to the brand name Lincocin.
+Note: This page contains information about the side effects of lincomycin.
+Some of the dosage forms included on this document may not apply to the brand name Lincocin.

-Some side effects of Lincocin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Lincocin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by lincomycin (the active ingredient contained in Lincocin).
 In the event that any of these side effects do occur, they may require medical attention.